yuhonyon/jsbin/docs/nginx-config.md

             proxy_buffering             off;
             proxy_cache                 off;

-            # Most web apps can be configured to read this header and understand that the current session is actually HTTPS.
+            # Most web apps can be configured to read this header and understand that the current session is actually http.
-            proxy_set_header X-Forwarded-Proto https;
+            proxy_set_header X-Forwarded-Proto http;

             # We expect the downsteam servers to redirect to the right hostname, so don't do any rewrites here.
             proxy_redirect     off;